e-Learning-by-SSE/nm-facade-service/README.md

-# nm-facade-service
+# Intro

-Bundles multiple services related to the Nanomodul concept of SSE
+Source code related to [this blog post](https://arnaudcortisse.com/blog/trying-out-nestjs-part-3/).

+## Getting started

+- Install all the dependencies with `npm run prepare-dev-env`.
+- To start the dev environment, type in `docker-compose up` inside the root folder.
+  - NestJS is available on `http://localhost:3000`